google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     latency.empty.frames round trip latency if the top output buffer was empty latency.empty.msec   same but translated to milliseconds
     latency.frames       round trip latency as measured
-    latency.msec         same but translated to milliseconds
-    confidence           quality of the latency result between 0.0 and 1.0, higher is better
+    latency.msec         same but translated to milliseconds, "pro-audioo" devices should be <=20 msec confidence           quality of the latency result between 0.0 and 1.0, higher is better